Vismore

 It can tell you:

-It usually can’t tell you what to publish next, where to publish, or which piece worked.
+It usually can’t tell you what to publish next or where to distribute.

 Heavy monitoring — who it’s for

-Best if you already have a growth/SEO/content team that can turn data into experiments.
+Best if you already have a content or growth team that can turn data into experiments.

 The value is deeper coverage and analysis.

-The tradeoff is clear: you need someone to own the workflow, or it becomes insight without action.
+The tradeoff: someone must own the workflow — or it becomes insight without action.

 Comparison 2: Monitoring-Only vs Execution-Oriented (The Real Divider)